AgomohC/store-backend/readme.md

 #### Get all products in a user's cart

 This endpoint returns all the products in the cart of a specific user.
 A get request is made to <https://peculiar-store-api.herokuapp.com/api/cart/>.
+As this is a protected route, the JWT token must be included in the request header as shown below.
+If absent, a 400 error is returned. if there are no products in the user's cart, the products array would be empty and the count would be 0.

 ```js
 axios